Barycentric and geocentric celestial reference systems

 The barycentric celestial reference system (BCRS) is a coordinate system used in astrometry to specify the location and motions of astronomical objects.
+Its center of coordinates as the center of mass of the entire Solar System, its barycenter.
 It was created in 2000 by the International Astronomical Union (IAU) to be the global standard reference system for objects located outside the gravitational vicinity of Earth: planets, moons, and other Solar System bodies, stars and other objects in the Milky Way galaxy, and extra-galactic objects.

 The geocentric celestial reference system (GCRS), also created by the IAU in 2000, is a similar standard coordinate system used to specify the location and motions of near-Earth objects, such as satellites.
+Its center of coordinates is the center of mass of the Earth.

 These systems make it easier for scientists and engineers to compile, share, compare, and convert accurate measurements worldwide, by establishing standards both of measure and of methodology, and providing a consistent framework of operations.
 The focus of the BCRS is on astronomy: exploration of the Solar System and the universe.
 The BCRS is the system currently used for expressing positional data in astronomical references, such as the Hipparcos star catalog.

 The focus of the GCRS is somewhat more on the navigation of Earth satellites and the geophysical applications they support.
 The proper functioning of the Global Positioning System (GPS) is directly dependent upon the accuracy of satellite measurements as supported by the GCRS.